 If you liked this recipe for my simple Sunday pot roast dinner, check out these other Sunday dinner ideas.

 - Carbonara Mac and Cheese

-If you make this recipe for my Simple Sunday Pot Roast Dinner, please be sure to leave a comment and give it a rating.
+Don't forget!
+If you make this recipe, be sure to leave a comment and give it a rating.
 I love to hear from each and every one of you!
-Don’t forget to tag me on Instagram as well, if you make any of my recipes.
+Tag me on Facebook and Instagram as well!
 It makes my day to see all of your photos of the food you have made.